trashbirdecology/luisdva.github.io/_posts/2015-11-22-Research-effort-in-new-species-of-mammals.md

 As always, contact me with any questions or comments.

-p.s., I know Soricomorpha is paraphyletic but I automated the assignment of species into their corresponding orders and only just realized that the database uses this classification.
+* I know Soricomorpha is paraphyletic but I automated the assignment of species into their corresponding orders and only just realized that the database uses this classification.